 number and string types.
 Numeric values such as

 numbers.
 Sequences of characters enclosed in quotes, such as

 "Hello, World!", are strings, so-called because they contain a string of

 letters.
 Strings must be enclosed in either single or double quotes.

-If you are not sure what data type a value falls into, you can use
+If you are not sure what data type a value falls into, precede the value with

 "Hello, World!" is